microsoft/vscode-docs/api/extension-guides/chat.md

 We suggest using a lowercase `name` and using title case for the `fullName` to align with existing chat participants.
 Get more info about the [naming conventions for chat participants](#chat-participant-naming-conventions).

+> [!NOTE]
-> **Note**: Some participant names are reserved, and in case you use a reserved name VS Code will display the fully qualified name of your participant (including the extension ID).
+> Some participant names are reserved, and in case you use a reserved name VS Code will display the fully qualified name of your participant (including the extension ID).

 Up-front registration of participants and [commands](#register-commands) in `package.json` is required, so that VS Code can activate your extension at the right time, and not before it is needed.